Evers talks ‘State of Education’ in Wisconsin

 Evers focused in on school funding, student health, and transportation as key issues that need to be dealt with.
 He criticized lawmakers for reducing tax dollars sent to schools and for rejecting federal dollars to help expand Medicaid programs, and also argued the state should be able to find a way to fund road construction in the state while supporting schools.

-Many of themes are those Evers is expected to campaign on as he seeks the Democratic nomination in the 2018 race for governor.
+Many of the themes are those Evers is expected to campaign on as he seeks the Democratic nomination in the 2018 race for governor.